 A gastronomic restaurant, a tavern, and a pastry cafe named Ponių Laimė set in the 16th-century building housing the Relais & Chateaux Stikliai Hotel have been preparing food for world leaders, members of royal families, and stars for three decades.
 The restaurant’s chef, Gerdvilas Žalys, is creating a new identity for Lithuanian cuisine based on the high standards of the 19th century – his goal is to keep developing traditions for future generations.
 The restaurant uses vegetables, various berries, apples, and pears grown at its very own farm.

-Set in one of Vilnius’ fanciest properties – Kempinski Hotel Cathedral Square – Telegrafas Restaurant creates a perfect harmony between the historical past and the contemporary era.
+Set in one of Vilnius’ fanciest properties – Grand Hotel Kempinski Vilnius – Telegrafas Restaurant creates a perfect harmony between the historical past and the contemporary era.
 The menu is inspired by different countries around the world – its European cuisine is open to culinary surprises and is complemented by Asian flavours and Lithuanian traditions.
 Local products are in the spotlight as chef Vytautas Alekna turns to nature while adding a pinch of his travels and childhood memories to create new and modern flavours.
-Martynas Pravilionis, Lithuania’s best sommelier for three years in a row, helps guests choose the best wines to accompany their journey of discovering the restaurant’s authentic dishes.
+Martynas Pravilonis, Lithuania’s best sommelier for three years in a row, helps guests choose the best wines to accompany their journey of discovering the restaurant’s authentic dishes.

 The star of the restaurant is, of course, meat.
 Dry-aged beef, burgers, and tartars make for a hearty meal that promises to excite the taste buds.
 The meat is aged in the restaurant’s maturing chamber, which is the largest of its kind in the Baltics.
 The taste of the Lithuanian beef is just as good or may even surpass that of imported meat.
 Even though the main focus is on the meat, fish and vegetarian dishes are also grilled here.
 The brunch menu shines a new light on breakfast: traditional eggs Benedict are accompanied by rancheros style, Spanish or Turkish poached eggs.